teamclairvoyant/automated-hadoop-smoke-test/README.md

 - Modify the configuration file (conf/SmokeConfig.config):

-		Step 1: Add proper paths and locations
+		Step 1: Add proper flags for services (Use true/false, not yes/no)

-		Step 2: Add whether the security is enabled or no
+		Step 2: Add proper flags for security configurations (Use true/false, not yes/no)

-		Step 3: Add proper flags for services
+		Step 3: Add proper paths and locations

 ### Execution